MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 ## Important considerations

-Federated sign-in doesn't work on devices that have the following features enabled:
+Federated sign-in doesn't work on devices that have the following settings enabled:

 - **EnableSharedPCMode**, which is part of the [SharedPC CSP][WIN-1]
-- **PreferredAadTenantDomainName**, which is part of the [Authentication CSP][WIN-2]
-- The security policy **Interactive logon: do not display last signed in**, which is part of the [Policy CSP][WIN-3]
+- **Interactive logon: do not display last signed in**, which is a security policy part of the [Policy CSP][WIN-2]
 - **Take a Test**, since it leverages the security policy above

 ## Troubleshooting